 Several locations in the SSIS development environment allow the creation of an expression.
 Whether you are in the Variables window or within any property expression editor, ultimately the expression is created within a user interface called the Expression Builder.
 This user interface maintains easy references to both system- and user-based variables and provides access to expression functions and operators.
 The most important feature of the Expression Builder is the capability it provides to test an expression — that is, to see the evaluated value — by clicking the Evaluate Expression button.
 This is especially helpful as you learn the syntax of the expression language.
 By dragging and dropping variables and operators onto the expression workspace, you can see how to format expressions properly.
 Inside Data Flow components, typically a specific expression builder includes additional elements related to the Data Flow.
 In Figure 5-9, you can see that the user interface for the Derived Column Transformation includes a folder named Columns to allow expressions to be built with data from the Data Flow.

 The only downside in the Data Flow component versions of the Expression Builder is that you don’t have the option to see the results of evaluating the expression to determine whether you coded the expression properly.
-The reason is because you can’t see the data from the Data Flow, because this information is not available without running the package.
+The reason is that you can’t see the data from the Data Flow, because this information is not available without running the package.

 This brings up a point about maintainability.
 If you have an involved expression that can be realized independently from data from the data stream, you should build the expression outside of the Data Flow component and simply plug it in as a variable.
-However, in some cases you have no choice but to build the expression at the Data Flow component level.
+However, in some cases, you have no choice but to build the expression at the Data Flow component level.
 If so, one of the best practices that we recommend is to create one variable at the package level called MyExpressionTest.
-This variable gives you a quick jumping off point to build and test expressions to ensure that the syntax is coded correctly.
+This variable gives you a quick jumping-off point to build and test expressions to ensure that the syntax is coded correctly.
 Simply access the Variables property window and click the ellipsis beside the expression property, and the Expression Builder pops up.
 Use this technique to experiment with some of the basic syntax of the expression language in the next section.

 Building an expression in SSIS requires an understanding of the syntax details of the expression language.
 Each of the following sections dives into an aspect of the expression syntax and explores the typical issues encountered with it, including their resolution.